The False Claim Act in Healthcare: Facility Guide and FAQ

 If you’re suspicious of any fraudulent activity, you can file a complaint through the Office of Inspector General (OIG) for the Department of Health and Human Services.
 The OIG investigates many different types of complaints related to fraud and abuse in healthcare.

-By understanding the False Claims Act, healthcare facilities can take important steps towards building a more ethical work culture.
+By understanding and applying the False Claim Act in healthcare settings, facilities can take important steps towards building a more ethical work culture.
 Keep up with other pertinent rules and regulations impacting the healthcare industry through IntelyCare’s free newsletter.